ExperimentalStuff/Rails_apps_wk1_todo/README.md

 == README

 # Week 1 : to do list

 ## User stories

 A event should contain:
 1. title of event
 2. content of event
 3. status of completion
 4. order of precedence

-should be able to see lists of events, displaying title and truncated content should be able to add a new event should be able to delete a event should be able to edit a event title and content should be able to mark event as complete should be able to change order of precedence
+should be able to see lists of events, displaying title and truncated content
+should be able to add a new event
+should be able to delete a event
+should be able to edit a event title and content
+should be able to mark event as complete
+should be able to change order of precedence

+----  Template of README below ----
 This README would normally document whatever steps are necessary to get the application up and running.